 To be awarded Honours in Law, students are not required to complete an additional year.
 Honours in Law is based on academic excellence throughout the degree.
 There are FOUR criteria relevant for awarding Honours:

-- Completion of all degree requirements of the Dual Law or Graduate Law or Juris Doctor Program
+- Completion of all degree requirements of the Dual Law or Graduate Law

 - Attainment of the Honours Weighted Average Mark (WAM) in law